 The Pednormead End project

-We are committed to managing flood risk and this project is one of the various key projects aimed at managing flood risk across the county.
+We are committed to managing flood risk and to the proactive maintenance of our structure, and Pednormead End is one of several flood risk management projects currently underway across the county.

 The background